Narendraalluri/gesture_recognition/README.md

 ## Next Steps

-Compile the model tflite and try to use directly in mediapipe.
+Convert this to a tflite model and try to use directly in mediapipe and use from raspberry pi.

 Thanks to